 - There are no driver license or minimum age requirements for OHVs operated off-highway in Nevada.
-City and county governments may designate small portions of public streets for access to or from off-road areas only and some age restrictions or other requirements may apply.
+City and county governments may designate small portions of public streets for access to or from off-road areas only.
+Age restrictions or other requirements may apply.

 Nevada Trail Etiquette

 - Motor vehicles are permitted on designated trails only.

 - Always plan ahead and prepare for uncertainty.